When I was a kid, I used to play all the time.

 Kids play with zero worries in mind.

 As we become adults, play is replaced by work.
 You learn that you need to make money.
 You need to become successful.
-You need to take responsibilities.
+You need to take responsibility.

 All that is true.
-But, it does not mean the end of play.
+But, it does not mean you can’t play.

 So many adults these days are play deprived.
 They burn out because of workaholism.
 They don’t take time to rest their mind and recharge their soul.